nuzillard/KnapsackSearch/README.md

  The goal of the KnapsackSearch python scripts is to create an SDF structure file with molecules related to one or more genera of living organisms, typically those from the same botanical family.

- The user of KnapsackSearch first creates a file named *familyname*_genera.txt, so that *familyname* stands for the nickname of a botanical family such as 'papaver' for the family of Papaveracea.

- The file *familyname*_genera.txt may contain lines of three kinds:

- 1. Blank lines, considered as a comment
- 2. Lines that start with a # sign, considered as a comment
- 3. Lines with a single word, standing for a *genus* name

   All associations between all organism names and compounds for all given genera names are searched in KNApSAcK through the web and a list of compounds is established.

  Data are then extracted from KNApSAcK for each compound, such as elemental formula, atomic, mass, one of more names, SMILES and InChI character strings.